Fossoli camp: Concentration camp

 After the surrender, the camp was enlarged by 60 wooden and 20 stone barracks which became the "New camp", the Campo Nuovo.
 In December the camp was renamed Fossoli di Carpi and became the "national concentration camp" for the Jews in the Italian Social Republic, following the issue of RSI Police Order No. 5.
 The camp was operated by fascist Italian militias.
 Police captain Domenico Avitabile was the first Italian commandant of the concentration camp, succeeded by Mario Taglialatela.
-Avitabile was described by former inmates as a kind but corrupt man while Taglialatela was described as cruel and as mistreating the prisoners.
+Avitabile was described by former inmates as a kind but corrupt man, while Taglialatela was described as cruel and as mistreating the prisoners.

 In March 1944, owing to the camp's strategic location close to the Modena–Verona railway line, the Campo Nuovo came under German control and was renamed Transit camp Carpi.
-It now fell under jurisdiction of the German Commander in Chief of the Security Police, Wilhelm Harster, who was based in Verona, while the Campo Vecchio remained under Italian control.
-SS-Untersturmführer Karl Friedrich Titho was appointed as commander of the German part of the camp, with SS-Hauptscharführer Hans Haage as his deputy, while the guards consisted of 40 Italians, later reinforced with five Ukrainians.
+It now fell under the jurisdiction of the German Commander in Chief of the Security Police, Wilhelm Harster, who was based in Verona, while the Campo Vecchio remained under Italian control.
+SS-Untersturmführer Karl Friedrich Titho was appointed as commander of the German part of the camp, with SS-Hauptscharführer Hans Haage as his deputy, while the guards consisted of 40 Italians, later reinforced by five Ukrainians.

 The purpose of the camp was to act as a transit camp and it was to be filled to capacity with Italian Jews and, once full, these were to be deported predominantly to Auschwitz for extermination.
-It was during this period that the first two trains left for Auschwitz on 19 and 22 February 1944, with the camp still under Italian control.
-The second convoy left with 650 other prisoners (which Primo Levi recalls in the first pages of the famous book If This Is a Man).
+It was during this period that the first two trains left on 19 and 22 February 1944, intended for Anglo-Libyan prisoners heading to Bergen-Belsen and Auschwitz, with the camp still under Italian control.
+The second convoy left with 650 other prisoners (which Primo Levi recalls on the first few pages of the famous book If This Is a Man).

 During Titho's time as camp commander at Fossoli di Carpi, 67 prisoners were executed in the Cibeno massacre as a reprisal for a partisan attack on German soldiers at Genoa.
-On 12 July 1944 70 prisoners were selected on the pretext of being taken to Germany and their names read out by Titho, moved on trucks to a local shooting range and 67 of them executed while three managed to escape.
-For his role in the execution of the prisoners, the Italian media latter referred to him as the Executioner of Fossoli.
+On 12 July 1944 70 prisoners were selected on the pretext of being taken to Germany and their names read out by Titho, moved on trucks to a local shooting range and 67 of them executed, while three managed to escape.
+For his role in the execution of the prisoners, the Italian media later referred to him as the Executioner of Fossoli.

 During its existence as a transit camp, the camp had a total of 5,000 inmates, of which around half were Jewish.
 The last transport for Auschwitz left the camp on 26 June 1944, Fossoli having become too insecure because of the proximity to the front line, and was replaced with the Bolzano Transit Camp, with Titho and Haage as the commander and deputy commander as well.
 Following the final deportation of Jews, the camp was used for the deportation of forced labour to Germany with as many as 800 to 1,000 people transiting through the camp daily.
 In November 1944 the camp ceased operations.